nytimes/pourover/index.md

 #### Prologue - Dependencies and Browser Compatibility
 [Underscore.js](http://underscorejs.org/) is the only dependency.
+Optionally, you may use [Lo-dash](https://lodash.com/) instead of Underscore.

 PourOver should work in any browser that underscore works in.
 It has been tested in: IE7+, Firefox 4+, Safari 5+, Opera 9+, Chrome 1+